kdl-org/kdl/README.md

 This license applies to the text and assets _in this repository_.
 Implementations of this specification are not "derivative works", and thus are not bound by the restrictions of CC-BY-SA.

+The KDL logo design and files were generously contributed by Timothy Merritt ([@timmybytes](https://github.com/timmybytes)), and are also available under the same license.